ng-alain/delon/docs/scaffold.en-US.md

 **Top area**

-location：*src/app/layout/default/header*。
+location：*src/app/layout/default/header*

 Scaffolding provides some regular top-level components by default, which are stored in the *components* directory.
-At the same time `@delon/abc` also provides several top components (eg：[notice-icon](/components/notice-icon) Notification menu component）。You can build it yourself or develop it yourself based on the components provided.
+At the same time `@delon/abc` also provides several top components (eg：[notice-icon](/components/notice-icon) Notification menu component.
+You can build it yourself or develop it yourself based on the components provided.

 > Scaffolding supports responsive layout.
 For the top area, you may need to hide some components under the small screen, so you can add `hidden-xs` to the corresponding DOM node to automatically hide when the screen is smaller than `768px`.

 **Side area**

-location：*src/app/layout/default/sidebar*。
+location：*src/app/layout/default/sidebar*

 Only one user information and main menu are included.
 The main menu is a [sidebar-nav](/components/sidebar-nav) component.
 For details, please refer to [Business Components](/components/sidebar-nav).